PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 # 1 Introduction
-## 1.1 The introduction of file
+## 1.1 Description

-The main purpose of this program is to generate the heart rate of the corresponding thread in real time based on the OPENMP multi-threaded task.
-In addition to generating normal thread heart rate, this program can artificially construct thread heart rate changes in abnormal conditions (Shutdown, Memory leaks).
-The following table is a simple program introduction and the e4c library(e4c_lite.h and e4c_lite.o) is an open-source and transplanted exception handling framework based on the C language, you get the detail from [this](https://github.com/guillermocalvo/exceptions4c).
+The main purpose of this program is to generate the heart rate of the corresponding thread in real time based on the OpenMP multi-threaded tasks.
+In addition to generating normal thread heart rate, this program can artificially adjust thread heart rate changes in abnormal conditions (Shutdown, Memory leaks).
+The following table is a simple program description.
+The e4c library (e4c_lite.h and e4c_lite.o), an open-source related with exceptions, is invoked in our some cases, you can get the detail from [this](https://github.com/guillermocalvo/exceptions4c).

 | Filename | Description |
 |:----|:----|